pakjiddat/Pakjiddat-Website/src/pages/articles/2020-02-04---Creating-desktop-applications-with-Python-using-PyQt5/index.md

 [PyQt5](https://pypi.org/project/PyQt5/) is a Python package that provides a wrapper for accessing the [Qt framework libraries](https://en.wikipedia.org/wiki/Qt_(software)).
 Qt is a cross platform widget toolkit that allows creating graphical user interfaces.
 It supports Windows, Android, Linux and Mac.
 Several options exist for developing GUI applications using Python.
 For example [Pyside](https://en.wikipedia.org/wiki/PySide), [TKinter](https://en.wikipedia.org/wiki/Tkinter), [PyGTK](https://en.wikipedia.org/wiki/PyGTK) and [Kivy](https://en.wikipedia.org/wiki/Kivy_(framework)) are Python packages for creating GUI applications

-The obvious benefit of GUI applications is that they allow the data to remain on the local computer.
-Also the GUI application is always available since it does not depend on internet connectivity.
-The drawback of GUI applications is that they are not as easy to access as Web based applications.
-For instance a GUI application needs to be installed on each computer where it is to run.
+The obvious benefit of desktop applications is that they allow the data to remain on the local computer.
+Also the desktop application is always available since it does not depend on internet connectivity.
+The drawback of desktop applications is that they are not as easy to access as Web based applications.
+For instance a desktop application needs to be installed on each computer where it is to run.

 [Qt 5 Developments Tools](https://packages.debian.org/stretch/qttools5-dev-tools) is a package that provides tools for the Qt5 framework.
 It includes the Qt5 Desginer which is a graphical designer for Qt5 applications.